WORKERS' COMPENSATION

 Can I Choose My Doctors?

 The answer to the question “can I choose my doctors” depends upon your employer.
-Some employers allow you to choose your own doctor, However, in the state of Pennsylvania, employers have the right to create a list of designated healthcare providers that an employee must choose from if they file a workers’ compensation claim.
-When that happens, employers and employees must adhere to the following process:- The employer must give the employee a written notice with the list of medical providers and an explanation of the employee’s rights and duties regarding the designated healthcare providers.
+Some employers allow you to choose your own doctor.
+However, in the state of Pennsylvania, employers have the right to create a list of designated healthcare providers that an employee must choose from if they file a workers’ compensation claim.
+When that happens, employers and employees must adhere to the following process:

 - The employee must sign the notice when they are hired and again if the list changes.